idaholab/Deep-Lynx-Supervisory-Control/README.md

 # DeepLynx Supervisory Control

-The Deep Lynx Supervisory Control Adapter is a generic adapter that receives machine learning and physics data from DeepLynx, applies process control logic, and may create a control request for the DAQ/HMI to consume.
+The DeepLynx Supervisory Control Adapter is a generic adapter that receives machine learning and physics data from DeepLynx, applies process control logic, and may create a control request for the DAQ/HMI to consume.
 It updates DeepLynx with the details of any control request created.

 This project is a [DeepLynx](https://github.com/idaholab/Deep-Lynx) adapter that utilizes the DeepLynx event system.